 UBSSW PhD student Dieuveut Gaity’s doctoral studies parallel interests and issues he’s both faced and studied his entire life.
 As a native of Haiti, he has developed an affinity for community social work and intervention, particularly when it comes to Haitian street children.

-“I’m planning to return to my country post-graduation to help with social problems, chiefly among that population,” Gaity says.
+“I’m planning to return to my country post-graduation to help with social problems, chiefly among that population,” Gaity said.
 “I'm interested in researching and evaluating their quality of life, lifestyle, and social and cultural practices in order to provide and inform government and international organizations with evidence-based information so that population is better served and understood.”

-Dieuveut Gaity is a receipent of the Serge Valme Fellowship, a donor supported fund.
+Dieuveut Gaity is a receipent of the Serge Valme Fellowship, a donor-supported fund.